-To get the 30% ruling on your salary, as an expat or highly skilled migrant, you need to first confirm eligibility, submit an application, and lastly receive permission and approval from the Dutch Tax Authorities.
+To benefit from the 30% ruling as an expat or highly skilled migrant, you must meet certain eligibility criteria and apply with approval from the Dutch Tax Authorities.

-To be eligible for the 30% ruling, you need to meet specific criteria which we have outlined below.
+To be eligible for the 30% ruling, you need to meet all the conditions which we have outlined below.

 The following conditions apply to make use of the 30% ruling in the Netherlands: